| |

 Step 4: Update the Java Version

 The Minecraft Launcher uses Java 11, and Mojang compiles Minecraft Java Edition using Java 8.
-While this may break some older projects, it would be a good idea to upgrade Java versions to at least Java 12.
+While this may break some older projects, upgrading Java versions to at least Java 12 would be a good idea.
 Java 11 and Java 8 are both ancient versions of Java.
-Java 12 includes something called the Shenandoah GC, which greatly improves garbage collecting.
-While it’s impossible to say for sure, just using the Shenandoah GC for me has been more effective at lag prevention than using Aikar’s complex and well-thought-out set of JVM flags for starting the server.
+Java 12 includes the Shenandoah GC, which significantly improves garbage collecting.
+While it’s impossible to say, just using the Shenandoah GC has been more effective at lag prevention than using Aikar’s complex and well-thought-out set of JVM flags for starting the server.

 Java has vastly improved in performance over the years, and keeps improving with every new update.